openstack/kolla-ansible/doc/source/reference/shared-services/glance-guide.rst

 .. warning::

-    When using glance backend ``file`` without a shared filesytem, this method cannot be used or will end up with a corrupt state of glance services.
+    When using glance backend ``file`` without a shared filesystem, this method cannot be used or will end up with a corrupt state of glance services.
     Reasoning behind is because glance api is only running in one host, blocking the orchestration of a rolling upgrade.